 To run repair disk permissions, please follow the following steps; Applications -> Utilities -> Disk Utility -> Select Hard Disk (Especially your OS X Partition) -> Verify Disk Permissions -> Wait for Scan to Complete -> Click Repair Disk Permissions if Repairs are Applicable -> Restart Mac after Disk Permissions Repair.

 If you liked this information on how to speed up your mac, do share it on your choice of social networks, to help others with Macs also get just that little bit of extra oomph from their Mac processors!
-Use the social share buttons on the top right and to the left of this post, to spread the word.
+Use the social share buttons on the mid left and to the bottom right of this post.
 We would greatly appreciate it!